2024–25 Everton F.C. season

 The 2024–25 season was the 147th season in the history of Everton Football Club, and the club's 71st consecutive season in the top flight of English football.
 In addition to the domestic league, the club also participated in the FA Cup and the EFL Cup.

-This was the club's final season at Goodison Park, as they will move to the new Everton Stadium (known as Hill Dickinson Stadium) for the 2025–26 season.
+This was the club's final season at Goodison Park, as they moved to the new Hill Dickinson Stadium for the 2025–26 season.

 Sean Dyche left by mutual consent on 9 January 2025, with the club sitting in 16th place.
 Leighton Baines and player captain Séamus Coleman were named as joint caretaker managers.
 Two days later, David Moyes was confirmed as his replacement, returning to the club after twelve years.